Should You Report a Truck Driver Exhibiting Erratic Behavior?

 If there is no one else in the car to take a picture, take a mental picture and do your best to remember what you can.

-Even if you can’t remember the exact phone number or information on the back of the 18 wheeler, try to remember whatever you can about the way the truck looked, the time the erratic behavior was perpetrated, the company it belonged to, and the location where you were driving when you noticed the erratic behavior.
+Even if you can’t remember the exact phone number or information on the back of the truck, try to remember whatever you can about the way the truck looked, the time the erratic behavior was perpetrated, the company it belonged to, and the location where you were driving when you noticed the erratic behavior.
 This may be enough to call the trucking company and report the driver who was recorded in that vicinity at the time of behavior.

 If the report you make to a trucking company is unfairly dismissed, you may report it to your State Department of Transportation.